-Financial instruments incorporate the vast majority of the Group's assets and liabilities.
-Given the dominant position of the Society within the Group structure, the term "Group" is used to cover the activities of both Group and Society.
-Furthermore, because the risks of the organization are managed on a Group basis, the risk disclosures are presented only on a consolidated basis.
+Financial instruments incorporate the vast majority of the Group and Nationwide'sassets and liabilities.
+Given the dominant position of Nationwide within the Group structure, the term 'Group' is used in the remainder of this note to cover the activities of both Group and Nationwide.
+Furthermore, since the risks of the organization are managed on a Group basis, the risk disclosures have been presented below only on a consolidated basis.

-The Group accepts deposits from customers at fixed, floating and variable interest rates for various periods and seeks to earn an interest margin by investing these funds in high quality assets - predominantly mortgages.
-The principal risks which arise from this core activity, and which need to be managed by the Group, are interest rate risks (including basis risk), credit risks, foreign exchange, liquidity and funding risks.
+The Group accepts deposits from customers at both fixed and floating interest rates for various periods and seeks to earn an interest margin by investing these funds in high quality assets - predominantly mortgages.
+The principal market risks which arise from this core activity, and which need to be managed by the Group, are interest rate risks (including basis risk), credit risks, foreign exchange, liquidity and funding risks.

-The Group uses derivative instruments to manage various aspects of risk.
-However, in doing so it complies with the UK Building Societies Act 1986 which limits our use of derivatives to the mitigation of consequences arising from changes in interest rates, exchange rates or other factors defined by the Act.
+The Group uses derivative instruments to manage various aspects of market risk.
+However, in doing so it complies with the U.K. Building Societies Act which limits our use of derivatives to the mitigation of consequences arising from changes in interest rates, exchange rates or other factors defined by the Act.